wg99526/MiCloudGit/README.md

 # Troubleshooting Tips

-If you have any problems for using MiCloud, please report in Issues (https://github.com/wg99526/MiCloudGit/issues) or email Ms. Won Gu (won.gu@stonybrook.edu).
+If you have any problems for using MiCloud, please report in Issues (https://github.com/wg99526/MiCloudGit/issues) or email Won Gu (wpg5129@psu.edu).

 # External Resources